nic2159048/Section10-MazeGUIOutput-Start/README.md

 that you want to commit into staged changes, put in a commit message, and then click commit and push.

-This initiates the first TravisCI build, do NOT skip this step.

 ### Part 1 - Binary Introduction
 For Part 1 of this section we are not reading in a file from the command line, as this task does not rely on external input.
-We are creating a class that generates and prints out in ascending order all of the binary representations of the numbers 0-2^N - 1, where N represents the number of bits.
+We are completing a class that generates and prints out in ascending order all of the binary representations of the numbers 0-2^N - 1, where N represents the number of bits.

-For example, if N = 2, then the decimal numbers 0-3 and the output would be:
+For example, if N = 2, then the output would be:
 ```
 00
 01